 One key difference to note is that while race liberals view government intervention in the context of political utility and intentionally limit government institutions (as in the case of Smith), anti-liberals want government entities instituted specifically to halt and contain the spread of the African-American middle class.
-In Detroit, real estate brokers and the federal government partner to perpetuate segregated neighborhoods.
+In Detroit, real estate brokers and the federal government partnered to perpetuate segregated neighborhoods.
 While both frameworks are a form of victimization and shifting blame, northern racial liberalism is the general reluctance to advocate for social integration while anti-liberalism is advocacy against it.
 Anti-liberals explicitly perceive African-Americans as a threat to their property, stability and livelihood.
 These frameworks have different methods and opinions but their goals are largely the same; the effort to contain what is perceived as an urban crisis by forcing civil rights activists to make concessions and compromises between what is morally good and what is politically useful.

 References: